Discrete Optimization Methods for Group Model Selection in Compressed Sensing: Algorithms with Exact Projection Oracles

-For this, pick any $i \in [N]$, and let $\fG_i$ be the set of groups in $\fG$ containing $i$.
-Since all groups in $\fG_i$ contain $i$, the set $\fG_i$ is a clique in $I(\fG)$.\footnote{Recall that a \emph{clique} in a graph is a set of mutually adjacent vertices.} Moreover, since $T$ is a tree decomposition, the subtrees of the groups in $\fG_i$ mutually share a node.
+To construct the tree decomposition of $B(\fG)$ pick any $i \in [N]$, and let $\fG_i$ be the set of groups in $\fG$ containing $i$.
+Since all groups in $\fG_i$ contain $i$, the set $\fG_i$ is a clique in $I(\fG)$.\footnote{Recall that a \emph{clique} in a graph is a set of mutually adjacent vertices.} Moreover, since $T$ is a tree decomposition of $I(\fG)$, the subtrees of the groups in $\fG_i$ mutually share a node.
 As subtrees of a tree have the Helly property, there is at least one node $x$ of $T$ such that $\fG_i \subseteq B_x$.
-We now add a new node $x_i$ with bag $B_{x_i} = \fG_i \cup \{i\}$ and make it adjacent to $x$ in $T$.

-Doing this for all vertices of $B(\fG)$ simultaneously, it is easy to see that we arrive at a tree decomposition $T'$ of $B(\fG)$ of width at most $\mbox{tw}(I(\fG))+1$.
-This proves our claim.
+We now add a new node $x_i$ with bag $B_{x_i} = \fG_i \cup \{i\}$ and an edge between $x_i$ and $x$ in $T$.
+Doing this for all $i\in [N]$ simultaneously, it is easy to see that we arrive at a tree decomposition $T'$ of $B(\fG)$ of width at most $\mbox{tw}(I(\fG))+1$ which proves the first assertion.